MarceloPV21/bemol_challenge/Etapa_II_III/README.md

 Test project developed with Robot Framework and Python.

-How to
+# How to

-Markup: * Install requirements -> pip install -r requirements.txt
+* Install requirements: pip install -r requirements.txt
 * Create a folder called logs on root directory
 * Run all tests: robot -d logs tests/web
-        * Run by tag: robot -d logs -i <tag> tests/web
+* Run by tag: robot -d logs -i tag tests/web

-#Notes
+# Notes

-Markup: * This project can be improved using Test Template technique on SearchByCep feature avoiding to repeat steps.
+* This project can be improved using Test Template technique on SearchByCep feature avoiding to repeat steps.
 * Could be use keywords on Pages to avoiding write a lot of code on KWS file.
 * This project use Page Objects pattern.